Import your existing projects into a new projects root

 To take advantage of the latest improvements in Validate, we always recommend you upgrade your Server, Build, and Desktop Analysis plug-ins to the latest version of the product.
 Validate Server and Build Tools are compatible with the Desktop Analysis plug-ins within each major release.

 Validate also provides the ability to load builds from the previous major version of Validate into the current version of Validate.
-For example, this means you can load builds from any version of Validate 2022 into Validate 2024.1without having to import or migrate data.
+For example, this means you can load builds from any version of Validate 2022 into Validate 2024.4 without having to import or migrate data.

 If your current Validate server version does not meet the version requirements for importing projects, upgrade your existing version of Validate to a supported service release or version.
 Next, install the latest version of Validate.
 After you've installed the latest version of Validate, you can use it to connect to your existing Validate server and import your projects.
 Follow the steps described below to import your projects.